AnahiVera/AnahiVera/README.md

 ![Github Banner](https://github.com/Jaydeep-Yadav/Jaydeep-Yadav/blob/main/banner.png)
-<center> Hi there I am Anahi 😄👋  </center>
+## Hi there I am Anahi 😄👋
 # 💫 About Me:
-🚀 Journeying Through: Currently diving deep into the freeCodeCamp ocean..<br>🌐 Team Ups: Open to collaboration!
+🚀 Journeying Through: Currently diving deep into the coding sea..<br>🌐 Team Ups: Open to collaboration!
 Frontend?
 Backend?
 Let's explore both universes.<br>📘 Current Quest: Harnessing the power of React, but feeling the allure of the backend mysteries.<br>🔍 My Specialty: Bridging the gap between frontend flair and backend brains.
 Curious about the blend?
 Let's chat!<br>🌟 Did You Know?: They say I'm 'lazy', but I have a knack for getting things done in style.